REVERSE ENGINEERING THE GRADE

-In this video course, I will explore four different methods to create an Orange & Teal Look and share my thoughts on each.
-I will explain why there is a preferred method that can provide you with the most pleasing and flexible result.
+In this video course, I will explore four different methods for creating an Orange & Teal Look, and share my thoughts on each.
+I will explain why there’s a preferred method that can yield the most pleasing and flexible results.

-You will also learn how to further modify these looks to create complementary color harmony and analogous looks.
+Additionally, you’ll learn how to further modify these looks to create complementary color harmonies and analogous looks.